Australian Institute of Tropical Health and Medicine: History

 JCU has a long history in tropical health research, with an established focus on infectious diseases and the health of tropical populations through the Anton Breinl Centre.
-AITHM’s research builds on these strong epidemiological and public health foundations.
+AITHM’s research builds on these epidemiological and public health foundations.

 AITHM’s predecessor, The Australian Institute for Tropical Medicine, was established in Townsville in 1913 and was Australia's first medical research institute.
 Before it was subsumed into the then Commonwealth Department of Health in 1921, the Institute made a significant contribution to understandings about how Europeans could live in and adapt to tropical Australia.
 The Institute's first director was Dr Anton Breinl, who had previously worked as a medical scientist at the Liverpool School of Tropical Medicine.

 Research areas

 AITHM’s key research areas include: